SCR Calculator User Manual

 After importing your data, you’ll notice a Constraint Setting Panel has appeared on the right-hand side of the form.

-It includes two tabs: "Numeric Constraints"
+It includes two tabs: "Numeric Constraints" and "Verbal Constraints", as shown below:

-For now, ignore these tabs and click the "Run EF Calibration"
+For now, ignore these tabs and click the "Run EF Calibration" button on the right side of the form.

 This will generate an efficient frontier, as shown below: